TheBigRJM/assignment/README.md

 To use the code `git` and `conda` first need to be installed, along with an IDE of your choosing (The program was written using [PyCharm Community Edition](https://www.jetbrains.com/pycharm/download/#section=windows), I would recommend using this IDE).

 Advice on [downloading](https://git-scm.com/downloads) and [installing git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [conda](https://docs.anaconda.com/anaconda/install/index.html) on your operating system.
+You may also wish to install [GitHub Desktop](https://desktop.github.com/) which will allow you to save your changes locally before commiiting them to your remote repository.

 ## 3. Guidance and geographic use limitations based on sample data provided for demonstration.